Killer Instinct (1994 video game): Development

 The music was composed by Graeme Norgate and Robin Beanland, their first works for Rare.
 Beanland and Norgate would later go on to compose the music of GoldenEye 007 (1997).
 Initially released in 1994, Killer Instinct's arcade-based Ultra 64 hardware is different than the home console version which would be renamed to Nintendo 64 in 1996.
 The Ultra 64 arcade is a proprietary hardware platform co-developed by Rare and Midway, and created by Chris Stamper and Pete Cox.
 This hardware uses a 64-bit MIPS CPU and the Nintendo 64 file format for data structure, but not the Nintendo 64 memory media or graphics technology.
 The game's attract mode advertises plans to be "available for your home in 1995 only on Nintendo Ultra 64".
 The game was slated to be part of the North American launch lineup for the system.
-However, the Nintendo 64's release was delayed to December 1996 and the game was converted to the Super Nintendo Entertainment System and the Game Boy for 1995 release.

-Killer Instinct is the first arcade game to use an internal hard disk drive in addition to the game's ROMs.
+However, the Nintendo 64's release was delayed to December 1996 and the game was converted to the Super Nintendo Entertainment System and the Game Boy for 1995 release.Killer Instinct is the first arcade game to use an internal hard disk drive in addition to the game's ROMs.
 This allows it to store massive amounts of data thereby giving it the ability to have more detailed graphics than other games of this genre.
-The game uses pre-rendered sprites and backgrounds, created with Silicon Graphics computers.
+Running on a proprietary MIPS based hardware system, the game uses pre-rendered sprites and backgrounds, created with Silicon Graphics computers.
 The backgrounds are stored as a "movie" which adjusts frames based on the players' movements.
 Killer Instinct's R4600 processor is clocked at 100 MHz.
 Unlike most arcade games of the time, Killer Instinct does not display which version number of the game is being played.

-In the SNES port, many of the features found in the arcade version were altered, downgraded, or removed to fit the standard 16 bit format.
-The graphic detail was vastly reduced and the character sprites are smaller.
+In the SNES port, many of the features found in the arcade version were altered, downgraded, or removed to fit the standard 16-bit format.
+The graphic detail was vastly reduced, and the character sprites are smaller.
 The stages with a 3D panning camera were simplified into a 2D panning view using parallax scrolling for the background and a raster effect for the ground or arena, thus simulating a pseudo-3D effect.
 Zooming and scaling were removed.
 Some of the stages were redesigned.
-The full motion videos that show the characters after a victory were mostly replaced by still images.
+The full-motion videos that show the characters after a victory were mostly replaced by still images.
 Voice samples and sound effects were shortened or removed, and the music's quality is lower.
 Most of the characters' special moves and danger moves were retained, but some of the special graphical effects were removed.
 Some other modes were added, including a training mode and a tournament mode (used for multi-player purposes).